ntack93/BBSBOT/README.md

 - Use `!weather <city or zip>` to fetch weather information.
 - Use `!yt <query>` for YouTube searches.
 - Use `!news <topic>` for news searches via newsapi.org.
+- Use `!map <place>` to fetch place information from Google Places API.

 ## Requirements